MechTechnology/SmartStitch/README.md

 ## How to Run the Console Version (Windows, Mac, Linux)

-### Using Pipenv (Recommended)
+### Using uv (Recommended)
 1. Download the source code zip file of the latest release (found in the [Releases](https://github.com/MechTechnology/SmartStitch/releases) section).
 2. Unzip the file to a suitable location on your device.
-3. Install Python (3.10+ required).
+3. Install Python (3.10+ required) and [uv](https://docs.astral.sh/uv/getting-started/installation/).
-4. Install Pipenv: `pip install pipenv`
-5. From the terminal, navigate to the directory where the source code was unzipped and run: `pipenv run console -- --help`
+4. From the terminal, navigate to the directory where the source code was unzipped and run: `uv run task console -- --help`

 ### Using pip
 1. Download the source code zip file of the latest release (found in the [Releases](https://github.com/MechTechnology/SmartStitch/releases) section).